-A full-time student schedule for either the fall semester or the spring semester of the winter/spring term generally consists of 12 to 18 credit hours.
+At Howard Community College, a full-time student schedule for either the fall semester or the spring semester of the winter/spring term generally consists of 12 to 18 credit hours.
 A student registered for fewer than 12 credit hours is classified as part-time.
 A schedule in excess of 18 credit hours must be approved by an academic advisor.
 Except in extraordinary circumstances, such approval will not extend beyond a load of 21 credit hours and will be based on a student’s demonstrated ability to be successful with a full load of 18 (non-audit) credit hours.
-During the summer term, a student may take no more than eight credit hours per session, and no more than 12 credit hours across all sessions.
+During the summer term, a student may take no more than 16 credit hours across all sessions.
 During the winter intersession, a student may take no more than eight credit hours.